-Photos of our May Dinner Meeting.
-We meet again in September.
-Summer months we boat!
-In May, we also had celebrities of Gilligans Island briefly attend.
-They were promoting our annual district 16 Poulsbo Rendezvous encouraging members to come dressed in attire of the Gilligan's Island Castaways to support the theme "Cruisin' to your Nautical Tunes".
+May 2017 Dinner Meeting.
+In May, we had celebrities of Gilligans Island briefly attend.
+They were promoting our annual District 16 Poulsbo Rendezvous encouraging members to come dressed in attire of the Gilligan's Island Castaways to support the theme "Cruisin' to your Nautical Tunes".
+Members came and they were in Gilligan attire.
+Check the Poulsbo Rendezvous Event to see the fun photos!

 click on photos to enlarge and captions